aidan-t-chang/mbFINAL/README.md

 I still need to:
 * Make a presentable UI
-* Make the leaderboard actually sort by some metrics
 * Update certain things in the database
 * Make some bots somehow
 * Make the leveling actually accurate